saurabhchalke/saurabhchalke.github.io/_posts/2025-08-13-catching-lightning-in-a-bottle.md

 ---

 There are only a few moments when you know, while it’s happening, that you’re in the room for something that might be a real breakthrough.
 It doesn’t happen every day.
 This week felt like a small milestone for us, quiet but important.
 I want to capture a few thoughts while they’re still fresh.
 > TL;DR: in tests, we can reliably control our high‑altitude balloons, hold altitude, and autonomously steer to a target location.
 Early results suggest they can survive for months and collect on the order of 1,000× more data than many current systems, at lower cost and higher resolution than satellites or drones.
-These claims are still being validated through ongoing testing.

 <p style="text-align:center">
   <img src="{{ '/assets/images/catching-lightning-in-a-bottle/latest-launch.jpeg' | relative_url }}" alt="Latest launch of our high-altitude balloon system" style="width:80%; height:auto;">